What is neuroplasticity?

 We think so.

 It’s really hard to say what neuroplasticity means in terms of measurable effects for someone who is completely healthy, stress-free, and doesn't have any goal or intention behind their use.
-But even stress and coping affected by neuroplasticity.
+But even stress and coping with stressors are affected by neuroplasticity.

 What's your experience with psychedelics and neuroplasticity?
 Have you felt those improvements in mood, cognition, mindset, and overall adaptability to whatever came your way in the days and weeks that followed?
 We’d love to hear from you in the comments.